 17. Use Humor to Sell – Reilly LePage

 Reilly LePage of Re/Max knows his audience and uses humor to sell a condo close to a university and train station.
 LePage reports that his strategy on this listing worked and he sold for 98.1 percent of list price.
 Humor can connect with an audience, allow them to let their guard down, put them in a positive mindset, and take away the intimidation of reaching out.
 It’s a great tool for real estate lead generation and catching people’s attention, even if the individuals contacting you may not buy the property.

 18. Have a Sold Video – Hilton & Hyland

 Create real estate marketing videos that show what you can do.
 Having a video that showcases the listings you’ve sold is a different approach to real estate video marketing.
 Rather than having something to sell, or pitching them on your services, it’s a different type of introduction that showcases the skills you’ve clearly used to get the job done.
-Hilton & Hyland in Beverly Hills have a number of just sold videos that illustrate the power of their brokerage and the types of listings they’ve represented.
+Hilton & Hyland in Beverly Hills has a number of just sold videos that illustrate the power of their brokerage and the types of listings they’ve represented.

 19. Show a Complete Person – Angie Cole